Guide to Controllable Building Works

 Installation of New and Replacement Bathrooms, Kitchens and Utility Rooms – The associated drainage alterations are controlled but not if there is negligible change to the existing drainage pipe layouts.

-Electrical Works – Controlled under Part P of the regulations and all work should be installed, inspected and tested by a competent electrician.
-If you are not using a CPS registered electrician, then you will need to make an application for any work to replace the consumer unit or create a new circuit.
-Electrical work in rooms containing baths, showers, swimming pools or sauna heaters are also controlled and notifiable.
+Electrical Works – Electrical installations are regulated under Part P of the Building Regulations.
+All work should be carried out, inspected, and tested by a competent electrician.
+If you’re not using an installer registered with a Competent Person Scheme (CPS), you must submit a building control application for certain types of work such as replacing a consumer unit or installing a new circuit.
+Electrical work in special locations, including bathrooms, areas with showers, swimming pools, or sauna heaters, is also notifiable and strictly regulated.

 Renovation of Thermal Elements